 The acquisition represented an evolution of the Engineering and Services business segment, aimed at ensuring efficiency and flexibility of support for the operating companies, providing value to the Group and strengthening the internal know-how, through the standardisation of production solutions and the application of new technologies in the fields of design and project management.
 Synergies were immediately put in place with the launch of development sites and integration projects.
-The economic value of the transaction, in terms of enterprise value for 100% of the company, is equal to € 30 million.
+The economic value of the transaction, in terms of enterprise value for 100% of the company, is equal to Euro 30 million.
 The agreement envisages the possibility of acquiring additional shares of up to 100% of the company from 2023.
+Accordingly, on 21 April 2023, Acea completed the acquisition of the remaining 30% stake in Simam.

 Based on 100% of the enterprise value of Simam, the transaction has an economic value of Euro 30 million.
 Simam has been fully consolidated by Acea from 7 May 2020.
 The sale and purchase agreement provides for the possibility to purchase additional shares up to 100% of the Simam's share capital, starting from 2023.
-The expected annual contribution to EBITDA is approximately \in 7 million.
-Finally, On 24 July 2020 the price adjustment amounted to \in 1.3 million.
+The expected annual contribution to EBITDA is approximately Euro 7 million.
+Finally, On 24 July 2020 the price adjustment amounted to Euro 1.3 million.